pharo-contributions/OSSubprocess/README.md

 ###  Synchronism vs asynchronous runs
 We call synchronous runs when you create a child process and you wait for it to finish before going to the next task of your code.
 This is by far the most common approach since many times you need to know which was the exit status (wether it was success or not) and depending on that, do something.

 Asynchronous runs are when you run a process and you do not care it's results for the next task of your code.
 In other words, your code can continue its execution no matter what happened with the spawned process.
-For this scenario, we currently do not support any special facility, althought it is planned.
-If you would be interested in this functionallity, please contact me.
+For this scenario, we currently do not support any special facility, although it is planned.
+If you would be interested in this functionality, please contact me.

 ### When to process streams
 If we have defined that we wanted to map a standard stream, it means that at some point we would like to read/write it and **do something with it**.